latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 Now, the MI.
 Just as objects in programs are natural, the MI is natural as well.
 Let's consider an example, the bottle of water.
-This object is simultaneously a water (it has all properties of water, and you can drink it, and do anything else you can do with water), __and__ it is a bottle (it has all properties of bottle, and you can break it, or recycle, etc.).
+This object is simultaneously a water (it has all properties of water, and you can drink it, and do anything else you can do with water), _and_ it is a bottle (it has all properties of bottle, and you can break it, or recycle, etc.).
 What is inheritance, anyway?
 It's very simple thing.
 It's when you define a liuqid, and then a juice, which _inherits_ all data and code from liuqid, and modifies some, and then you can also descend a milk, an oil, a beer...
 As simple as that.
 Now you have Packaging, from which you can descend boxes, wrap paper, containers, and - bottles.
-And now you have a bottle of water, how are you supposed to resresent such an object?
+And now you have a bottle of water, how are you supposed to represent such an object?
 Wouldn't it be _natural_ to just descend it both from a Bottle, and a Water?
+Yes of course it would.

 At this point, people savvy with OOP will complain, _"it's not that simple"_.
 Come on guys, it's just that, it's _that_ simple.
 The fact that some can't figure out how to implememnt it properly, it's, to make an analogy, isn't the problem with trees,